yinxiangshi/SMAPI/docs/technical/mod-package.md

   `$(GamePath)` and `$(GameModsPath)`.

 * **Add assembly references:**
-  The package adds assembly references to SMAPI, Stardew Valley, xTile, and the game framework (MonoGame on Linux/macOS, XNA Framework on Windows).
+  The package adds assembly references to MonoGame, SMAPI, Stardew Valley, and xTile.
 It automatically adjusts depending on which OS you're compiling it on.
 If you use [Harmony](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Harmony), it can optionally add a reference to that too.

 * **Copy files into the `Mods` folder:**
   The package automatically copies your mod's DLL and PDB files, `manifest.json`, [`i18n`